jrocksymphonia/c3_password-generator/README.md

 # password-generator_c3

 ## Description
-This project is intended to help my client ). .
+This project is intended to help my client create a strong password using the criteria given that they enter a character length between 8-128 characters and their choice of having lowercase, uppercase, numbers, and special characters.

 ## Installation